HenrikJoreteg/human-javascript/ch04 - organizing your code.md

 You just export a constructor (like above), or a single function, or even a set of functions.
 Generally, however, I'd encourage you to export only one thing from each module.

 Of course, browsers don’t have support for these kinds of modules out of the box (there is no `window.require`).
 But, luckily that can be fixed.
-We use a clever little tool called [stitch](https://github.com/sstephenson/stitch) written by [Sam Stephenson](https://twitter.com/sstephenson) of 37signals.
-There’s also another one by [@substack](https://twitter.com/substack) called [browserify](https://github.com/substack/node-browserify) that lets you use a lot of the node.js utils on the client as well.
+We use a clever little tool called [browserify](https://github.com/substack/node-browserify) that lets you use a lot of the node.js utils on the client as well.

 What they do is create a `require` function and bundle up a folder of modules into an app package.

-Stitch is written for node.js but you could just as easily use another server-side language and just use node to build your client package.
+Browserify is written for node.js but you could just as easily use another server-side language and just use node to build your client package.
 Ultimately, you're creating a single JS file and of course, once generated, that file can be served just like any other static file.

 ## Grab your moonboots